SkyTemple/c-of-time/install_windows.md

 9. Run `make headers` to add aliases and documentation comments to headers for increased compatibility.
 10. Run `make patch` to build the project.
 The output ROM will be saved as `out.nds` by default.
     - If you are encountering errors with armips, you might need to install the [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-US/download/details.aspx?id=48145).
 Make sure to download the 64-bit version (`vc_redist.x64.exe`).

-## Method 2: WSL

-You can run c-of-time in the Windows Subsystem for Linux (WSL).
-WSL 2 is recommended for maximum compatibility.

-Refer to [this guide by Microsoft](https://learn.microsoft.com/en-us/windows/wsl/install) to install WSL.
-After the installation is finished, open a terminal such as the Windows Command Prompt or Windows PowerShell and run `wsl.exe` to enter WSL.
-You can now install follow the [setup instructions for Linux](./install_linux.md).

 ## Other methods (advanced)